 Changing where to store the versions will result in losing those versions.
+If you are using Backblaze B2 then you cannot choose where to store the versions (B2 manages it).

 How to Restore Versions

 Versions can be restored from the Differences window (or from the File Collision window).
 When a profile is run as a Restore, and versioning is used, the Differences window will automatically show skipped files.
 This allows you to restore old versions of files that no longer exist, and restore versions of files where there is no change.